-HelpDesk Contact Information: text chat with technical support, email helpdesk@brazosport.edu or call (979) 230-3266.
+HelpDesk Contact Information: text chat with technical support, email helpdesk@brazosport.edu or call (979) 230-3266 or go to their offices in K100.

 Student Expectations

 This is not designed to be a difficult course.
 If you log into class often, take good notes, complete assignments, and study outside of class, you should have no problem earning a good grade in this course.
 I am available for any questions or concerns about the subject material.